RubyPC/cGAN_Strong_Lensing/README.md

 > Lens_Dataset.ipynb

 This notebook closely follows that of [LensFindery-McLensFinderFace](https://github.com/JoshWilde/LensFindery-McLensFinderFace/tree/main).
-This returns the simulated lenses for all 6 JWST NIRcam filters, Euclid-VIS and Euclid NISP-JYH filters with a *.fits* extension of size 64x64.
+This returns the simulated lenses for all 6 JWST NIRcam filters, Euclid-VIS and Euclid NISP-JYH filters with a *.fits* extension of size 640x640 for JWST and 64x64 for Euclid.
+When then upscale Euclid to the pixel resolution of JWST.
+This is done due to the difference in pixel scales of the two telescopes.
 More information is given in the notebook.

 ## The Network
 <img width="560" alt="image" src="https://github.com/RubyPC/Anomaly_Detection_with_cGANs/assets/106536925/cf6becbd-7dd4-4ae7-87d6-39ab19fa8e7a">